amirkdv/biseqt/README.md

 1. When two reads are both mostly overlapping the direction may come out wrong and this can cause cycles in the overlap graph.
-1. There are occassional insertions too which do not seem to be problematic since they are weak (i.e low scoring alignments).
+1. There are occasional insertions too which do not seem to be problematic since they are weak (i.e low scoring alignments).

 ## To Do